What is the Difference Between Bachelor’s and Master’s Degrees?

-Bachelor’s degree and master’s degree programs differ in the number of credit hours required and in their depth of content focus.
-Before you can pursue a master's degree, you must successfully complete your bachelor's degree.
-During your bachelor's degree program, you take general education courses and a number of courses that are aligned specifically to your major.
+Bachelor’s degree and master’s degree programs differ in the number of credit hours required and their depth of content focus.
+Before pursuing a master's degree, you must complete your bachelor's degree.
+During your bachelor's degree program, which is typically four years, you take general education courses and several courses aligned directly to your major.
 In your master's degree program, you focus entirely on one area of study.

 Types of Degrees

 Understanding the differences between a bachelor's degree and a master's degree gives you an idea of how graduate programs build upon undergraduate study.
 It can also give you a sense of how long it might take you to finish each program and how each might fit into your long-term academic and career goals.

 A bachelor’s degree is the second level of undergraduate higher education; an associate degree is first, but you don't need to get your associate to pursue a bachelor's.
 Most bachelor’s degree programs require you to complete 120 credit hours or the equivalent of 40 classes.

 - Bachelor of Arts (BA)